 Squatting is when a person finds an abandoned or vacant property and moves in without discussing it with the property owner.
 It sounds like breaking and entering – except sometimes it is legal.

-Who Is Considered a Squatter?
+Who Is Considered a Squatter in California?

 A squatter is someone who takes up residence in an abandoned, unoccupied or foreclosed building or area of land.
 This is done without lawful permission.
 The person does not own or rent the property they take over but are usually there without the owner’s knowledge.
 Despite this, it’s actually common and legal to squat in the United States.

 Squatting is not necessarily trespassing.
 While trespassing is a criminal offense, squatting is usually civil in nature.
 Still, squatting can be treated as criminal behavior if the property owner or landlord has established that the individual in question is unwelcome.

 - Squatters or trespassers might falsely claim that they have a right to the property.
 They can do this by presenting false or fraudulent papers or proof to the owner or law enforcement.
 This is illegal.
 In California, however, a squatter can’t be removed if they provide documentation that is at all convincing.

 - Even though squatters do have rights in general, they can be arrested as a criminal trespasser if they do not fulfill the requirements for adverse possession.

 - Many homeless people take advantage of squatter’s rights to gain ownership of a property without paying rent or a mortgage.

 There are exceptions to the rule: